 The museum is full of fascinating displays, including historical ones that muse on the paradox of Britain winning the Second World War and losing its empire soon afterwards.
 From before: —

 And after: —

-As for me, I scaled the heights of North Head to watch the sun come up on a late autumn morning this year.
+As for me, I scaled the heights of North Head to watch the sun come up on a late autumn morning.

 There are a whole lot of derelict fortifications and guns, now turned into a sort of outdoor museum.
 These ones glow a rather unnatural pink in the morning light.
 There are glass windows in the gun ports now, so that you won't fall in.